Buckinghamshire-Digital-Service/buckinghamshire-council/docs/contributing.md

 The features it includes are specifically designed to the needs of the Buckinghamshire Council.

 Feature submissions are unlikely to be included in the project, unless the feature is specifically desired by the council.
-Bug fixes will be reviewed and included accoring to the [process described below](#how-to-deal-with-contributions).
+Bugfixes will be reviewed and included accoring to the [process described below](#how-to-handle-contributions).
+Please be sure to follow the guidelines below on [how to contribute to this open source project](#how-to-contribute-to-the-open-source-project).

 ## Repository Setup